 On this day in 1969, most Americans were preparing to celebrate Independence Day.
 Our military was not so fortunate.
 Many of our soldiers were overseas, enduring the hell that was the Vietnam War.
 Indeed, two American soldiers would not live to see the Fourth of July that year.
 Instead, they would throw themselves on grenades, saving the lives of others—but losing their own.

 Each man would receive a Medal of Honor for his action.
+Each would also inspire his peers in an unforeseen way.

-No one expected Michael Fleming Folland to earn such an honor!
+No one expected Michael Fleming Folland to earn such an honor.
 He grew up in a tough neighborhood and apparently found himself in a bit of trouble.
 He even got sent to a juvenile detention center.

 But it seems he simply got tired of the bad direction his life was taking.
 When he graduated from high school, he volunteered to serve in the Army.
 “He just decided to grow up and change his life and make something of himself,” his nephew later told a news reporter.

 According to the nephew, the juvenile detention center that housed Folland now has a plaque on the wall.
-The plaque encourages the boys there to turn their lives around and make something of themselves, just as Folland did.
+The plaque encourages the boys to turn their lives around and make something of themselves, just as Folland did.

 Anyone can aspire to anything in this great country of ours!